Zach Pennington, PhD

 Research Reports

-Pennington ZT, LaBanca A, Sompolpong P, Christenson Wick Z, Feng Y, Dong Z, Francisco TR, Chen L, Fulton SL, Maze I, Shuman T, Cai DJ (2023).
+Pennington ZT, LaBanca AR, Sompolpong P, Abdel-Raheim SD, Ko B, Christenson Wick Z, Feng Y, Dong Z, Francisco TR, Bacon ME, Chen L, Fulton SL, Maze I, Shuman T, Cai DJ (2024).
 Dissociable contributions of the amygdala and ventral hippocampus to stress-induced changes in defensive behavior.
-BioRxiv, 2023.02.27.530077. [link]
+Cell Reports, 43(11): 114871.
+PMID: 39427320. [pdf]

 Shuman T, Aharoni D, Cai DJ, Lee CR, Chavlis S, Page-Harley L, Vetere LM, Feng Y, Yang CY, Mollinedo-Gajate I, Chen L, Pennington ZT, Taxidis J, Flores SE, Cheng K, Javaherian M, Kaba CC, Rao N, La-Vu M, Pandi I, Shtrahman M, Bakhurin KI, Masmanidis SC, Khakh BS, Poirazi P, Silva AJ, Golshani P (2020).
-Breakdown of spatial coding and neural synchronization in pilocarpine-treated epileptic mice.
-Nature Neuroscience, 23(2): 229-238. [pdf]
+Breakdown of spatial coding and interneuron synchronization in epileptic mice.
+Nature Neuroscience, 23(2): 229-238.
+PMID: 31907437. [pdf]

 Pennington ZT, Trott JM, Rajbhandari AK, Li K, Walwyn WM, Evans CJ, Fanselow MS (2020).
 Chronic opioid pretreatment potentiates the sensitization of fear learning by trauma.
 Neuropsychopharmacology, 45(3): 482-490. [pdf]